EnvisionDoc/enos_fundamental_en/releasenotes/index.rst

 Release Notes
 ===============

-EnOS improves on an ongoing basis.
+EnOS 2.0.9 (2019/09/30) released new features.
 To help you stay current with our most recent development dynamics, this section provides the following information:

-- The latest releases
-- Known issues
-- Bug fixes
-- Deprecated functionality

 .. toctree::
    :maxdepth: 1
-   :caption: Release Notes

-   20190930
-   201909
-   201908
-   201906
-   201905
+   new_feature
+   enhancement
+   deprecated
+   knownissue
+   ../doc_updates
    relnotes_archive